yxliang01/UnimelbSharedFiles/Foundation of Informatics/FOI-Summary.md

 - *syntactics* (rules)
     + formal structures of signs, grammar/rules, of *signs construction and relation*
+    + tells you how to form a sign
 - *semantics* (meaning)
     + *relation between signs and objects* (the things to which they refer) *in the mind of the observers*
+    + what's it all about
 - *pragmatics* (what you can do with that)
     + *relation between signs and their context* (of *the observers that interact with the things*)